tarantool/tracing/example/README.md

 # Zipkin example

-This example is Lua port of
+This example is a Lua port of
 [Go OpenTracing tutorial](https://github.com/yurishkuro/opentracing-tutorial/tree/master/go).

 ## Description

-Example demonstrates trace propagation through two services:
+The example demonstrates trace propagation through two services:
-`formatter` that format source string to "Hello, world" and `publisher` that print it in console.
+`formatter` that formats the source string to "Hello, world" and `publisher` that prints it in the console.

-Add data this services get via HTTP and initially it sends `client`
+Add data to these services via HTTP; initially it sends `client`.

 ### How to run
 From root package directory: